-- Where a member is an Exempt Authorized Nominee which holds ordinary shares of the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies it may appoint in respect of each omnibus account it holds.
-An Exempt Authorised Nominee refers to an authorised nominee defined under SICDA which is exempted from compliance with the provision of subsection 25A(1) of SICDA. - Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA"), it may appoint at least 1 proxy but not more than 2 proxies in respect of each securities account it holds which is credited with the shares of the Company.
+- A proxy may but need not be a member of the Company.
+1. - A member shall be entitled to appoint a maximum of 2 proxies to attend and vote at the same meeting.
+2. - Where a member appoints more than 1 proxy, the appointment shall be invalid unless he specifies the proportions of his shareholdings to be З. - Where a member is an Exempt Authorized Nominee which holds ordinary shares of the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies it may appoint in respect of each omnibus account it holds.
+An Exempt Authorised Nominee refers to an authorised nominee defined under SICDA which is exempted from compliance with the provision of subsection 25A(1) of SICDA.
+4. - Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA"), it may appoint at least 1 proxy but not more than 2 proxies in respect of each securities account it holds which is credited with the shares of the Company.
 The appointment of 2 proxies in respect of a particular securities account shall be invalid unless the authorised nominee specifies the proportion of its shareholding to 5. be represented by each proxy. - For a proxy to be valid, the Proxy Form duly completed shall be deposited at the registered office of the Company, 51-21-A Menara BHL Bank, Jalan Sultan Ahmad Shah, 10050 Penang not less than 48 hours before the time for holding the AGM or adjournment thereof, or in the case of a poll not less than 24 hours before the time appointed for the taking of the poll.
 The completed Proxy Form transmitted by facsimile or electronic mail (e-mail) 6. will not be accepted. - 7.
-In the case of a corporate member, the Proxy Form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorised. - Only a depositor whose name appears on the Record of Depositors on 09 June 2022 (General Meeting Record of Depositors) shall be eligible to 8. attend the AGM or appoint proxies to attend and/or vote on his/her behalf.
+In the case of a corporate member, the Proxy Form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorised. - 8.
+Only a depositor whose name appears on the Record of Depositors on 09 June 2022 (General Meeting Record of Depositors) shall be eligible to attend the AGM or appoint proxies to attend and/or vote on his/her behalf.

-^{}strike out whichever is not desired.
+\strike out whichever is not desired.

-Fold this flag sealing

-2 nd fold here
+2nd fold here

 Stamp

-The Company Secretary Tambun Indah Land Berhad Registration No. 200801009158 (810 51-21-A Menara BHL Bank Jalan Sultan Ahmad Shah 10050 Penang 446-U)
+The Company Secretary Tambun Indah Land Berhad Registration No. 200801009158 (810446-U) 51-21-A Menara BHL Bank Jalan Sultan Ahmad Shah 10050 Penang